-Via the button automatic mode, you can sit back, enjoy a little break, and watch BiSS working.
+Via the button iAD integrated Auto-Design, you can sit back, enjoy a little break, and watch BiSS working.
 A model with base will be created and you can save it directly.

 Open files More + ; Automatic mode

 image 13: Automatic mode.